-Whether your parents are safe living alone or not depends on several factors: their overall mental and physical health, how socially active they are, and how far they are from family or other help.
+Whether your aging parents are safe living alone or not depends on several factors: their overall mental and physical health, how socially active they are, and how far they are from family or other help.
 This is a highly personal question that everyone needs to ask and answer for themselves.

-There are some signs that it may be time for your parents to move—whether that’s in with you or into a retirement community, assisted living facility, or nursing home.
+There are some signs that it may be time for your parents to move—whether that’s moving in with you or into a retirement community, assisted living facility, or nursing home.

-They Have Chronic Health Conditions: If your parents have health conditions that require a lot of specialized care, they may be better off in a nursing home with constant nursing help available.
+If your parents have health conditions that require a lot of specialized care, they may be better off in a nursing home with constant nursing help available.

-They Have Trouble Maintaining Basic Hygiene and Living Habits: As humans age, their ability to perform simple daily habits can decrease.
+As humans age, their ability to perform simple daily habits can decrease.
 They may struggle to get in and out of the shower or make meals.
 If that describes your parents, they are much more likely to thrive in an environment where they can receive that help regularly.

-Set up pharmacist or nurse consultations to help keep medications organized and on schedule.
+- Set up pharmacist or nurse consultations to help keep medications organized and on schedule.